-I study trap-jaw ants in the United States (“Trap-jaw ants on Florida’s sand ridges”) but also in tropical places like Borneo (“Jumping trap-jaw ants in Borneo”), Costa Rica, and the Philippines.
+I study trap-jaw ants in the United States (see Trap-jaw ants on Florida’s sand ridges) but also in tropical places like Borneo (see Jumping trap-jaw ants in Borneo), Costa Rica, and the Philippines.
 The main focus of my trap-jaw ant research is to gain a better understanding of their population genetics, phylogenetics, and phylogeography however I am also interested in their behavior and natural history.

-Additionally, I am also involved in a project on intraspecific variation in ants along altitudinal gradients in Borneo (see Divergence along an elevational gradient in Borneo) and a project on behavioral studies on an ant species that lives in and around Ethiopia’s threatened church forests (“Ethiopia: A new ant supercolony?”.
+Additionally, I am also working on a project on intraspecific variation in ants along altitudinal gradients in Borneo (see Divergence along an elevational gradient in Borneo) and a project on behavioral studies on an ant species that lives in and around Ethiopia’s threatened church forests (see Ethiopia: A new ant supercolony?).

 More generally, I am interested in broad-scale geographic patterns in functionally relevant and conspicuous ant traits, be they physiological (thermal tolerance), morphological (trap-jaws, spines, color), or behavioral (drumming, jumping).
 I am also interested in the phylogenetics and population genetics of species that live with and around us.
 As part of my postdoctoral research within the Students Discover project I work with teachers to create lesson plans that incorporate citizen science.